Joseph M. Belford

-Joseph McCrum Belford (August 5, 1852 – May 3, 1917) was an American politician and a United States Representative from New York.
+Joseph McCum Belford (August 5, 1852 – May 3, 1917) was an American politician and a United States Representative from New York.

 Biography

 Born in Mifflintown, Juniata County, Pennsylvania, Belford attended Lycoming College in Williamsport, Pennsylvania.
 He graduated from Dickinson College in 1871 and was a member of Phi Kappa Psi.
 His wife was Inez H. Belford.

 Career

-Belford moved to Long Island, New York, in 1884 and taught at the Franklinville and Riverhead Academies.
+Belford moved to Riverhead, New York, in 1884 and taught at the Franklinville and Riverhead Academies.
 He studied law, was admitted to the bar in 1889, and practiced in Riverhead.
-He served as secretary and chairman of the Suffolk County Republican committee and was clerk of the surrogate court.
+He served as secretary and chairman of the Suffolk County Republican committee and was clerk of the county surrogate court.

-Elected as a Republican to the Fifty-fifth Congress, Belford held the office of U.S. Representative for the first district of New York from March 4, 1897, to March 3, 1899.
-He was not a candidate for renomination in 1898 to the Fifty-sixth Congress and in 1900 was a delegate to the Republican National Convention at Philadelphia.
+Elected as a Republican to the 55th Congress, Belford represented New York's 1st congressional district from March 4, 1897 to March 3, 1899.
+He was not a candidate for renomination in 1898 to the 56th Congress and in 1900 was a delegate to the Republican National Convention in Philadelphia.

 Resuming the practice of law in Riverhead (town), New York, Belford also engaged in banking.
-He served as surrogate judge of Suffolk County from 1904–1910.
+He served as surrogate judge of Suffolk County from 1904 to 1910.